frnco/servermanager/README.md

       }
     }

+`rewriteLocations` work so as to rewrite many things, i.e. `www.example.com/Downloads` to `www.example.com/downloads`.
+You omit the URL (`www.example.com`) when writing the JSON.

 The ServerManager will parse this file, choose the appropriate model (Using the `type` attribute) and create this file in the path for your